Keflavik International Airport

 Tel: +354 425 6000

-The small but well-equipped Leifur Eiriksson terminal was refurbished in 2007 to mark its 20th anniversary.
-The terminal offers a 24-hour exchange bureau, restaurants, a children's playground, duty free store, coin and card operated telephones, baby-changing facilities and an information desk.
+The terminal offers an exchange bureau, restaurants, a children's playground, duty free stores, baby-changing facilities and an information desk.
 An executive lounge also has phone, fax and internet connections.
 The terminal is designed for easy access for the disabled.

 There is a business lounge available to passengers of Icelandair.